 About Me

-Welcome to my website.
-I am a KIPAC Post-doctoral Fellow in Astrophysics at Stanford.
-I am best known for combining trillion-particle simulations, bayesian inference, and generative ML models to probe the physics of galaxy-dark matter connection and to constrain fundamental models of the Universe.
-More recently I have been working on applications of cutting-edge DL/GenAI techniques to science, including LLM-based idea generation, physics foundation models, and simulation-based inference.
+Previously I was a Post-doctoral Fellow at Stanford with Prof. Risa Wechsler, where I combined trillion-particle simulations, bayesian inference, and generative ML models to probe the physics of galaxy-dark matter connection and to constrain fundamental models of the Universe.
+At Stanford, I also developed cutting-edge DL/GenAI techniques to science, including LLM-based idea generation, physics foundation models, and simulation-based inference.
+I was also a member of the Dark Energy Spectroscopic Instrument (DESI) collaboration, where I led the simulation working group for two terms.
+We recently released our Year 1 results.
+It caused a bit of a splash ;) (Article)

 My Chinese name is 袁思涵, listen here for the correct pronunciation: Google Pronounce .
 But you can also just call me Sandy.